 "Those who establish prayers, and hand over 'zakat' and believe in the life hereafter".
-(Qur'ān, 48:3).
+(Qur'an, 48:3).

-These attributes of the believers refer to the three main aspects of religious obligation in Islam.
-A Muslim must fulfil his obligations towards God, toward fellow human beings and towards himself.
+These attributes of the believers refer to the three main aspects of religious obligation is Islam.

+A Muslim must fulfill his obligations towards God, toward fellow human beings and towards himself.